-The State CODIS Agency is the primary agency for the implementation of Rapid DNA in the booking environment for a state.
+The State CODIS Agency is the primary agency responsible for the implementation of Rapid DNA in the booking environment for a state.
 It is critical for booking agencies to work with their State CODIS Agency to ensure all requirements are met when implementing Rapid DNA in the booking environment.
 A great initial resource for states considering the implementation of Rapid DNA in the booking station can be found here.
-Information Technology (IT) enhancements, including automated fingerprint capture (Live Scan) and criminal history information integration, are required for booking station submission of arrestee DNA profiles to CODIS.
+Information Technology (IT) enhancements, including automated fingerprint capture (Live Scan) and criminal history information integration, are required for booking station submissions of arrestee DNA profiles to CODIS.

-Below is an abbreviated list of requirements for federal, state, and local booking agencies to utilize Rapid DNA (for a complete list see National Rapid DNA Booking Operational Procedures Manual):
+Below is an abbreviated list of requirements that must be met in order for federal, state, and local booking agencies to be approved to utilize Rapid DNA (for a complete list see National Rapid DNA Booking Operational Procedures Manual):

-- The state must have implemented an arrestee DNA sample collection law that authorizes DNA sample collection at the time of arrest where there are no additional requirements (i.e., determination of probable cause) for the analysis of the arrestee DNA sample.
-Federal booking agencies already meet this prerequisite. - The state/booking agency must integrate Electronic Fingerprint (Live Scan) capture during the booking process for obtaining State Identification Numbers (SID) (UCN for federal booking agencies) from the State Identification Bureau (FBI for federal) in near real time. - The booking agency must have network connectivity with the State Identification Bureau (SIB)/CJIS Systems Agency (CSA). - The booking agency and/or state must integrate Rapid DNA within their automated fingerprint process in a way that ensures only qualifying arrestees are processed.
+- The state must have implemented an arrestee DNA sample collection law that authorizes DNA sample collection at the time of arrest with no additional requirements (i.e., a determination of probable cause prior to arrest).
+Federal booking agencies already meet this prerequisite. - The state/booking agency must integrate Electronic Fingerprint (Live Scan) capture during the booking process for obtaining State Identification Numbers (SID) (UCN for federal booking agencies) from the State Identification Bureaus (FBI for federal) in near real time. - The booking agency must have network connectivity with the State Identification Bureau (SIB)/CJIS Systems Agency (CSA). - The booking agency and/or state must integrate Rapid DNA within their automated fingerprint process in a way that ensures only qualifying arrestees are processed.